 In the atmosphere there are "slow" evolving waves (Rossby waves) and "fast" evolving waves (for example gravity waves).
 The aim of the initialization is to control the amount of gravity waves by some filtering in the analysis.
-There are mainly two classes of algorithms to do that: the normal mode initialization (NMI) and the digital filter initialization (DFI).
-The normal mode initialization can be easily implemented in a non-transformed spherical geometry but the presence of tilting and stretching brings some difficulties to implement such a scheme (it is necessary in this case to do some calculations in the geographical space).
-The digital filter initialization can be implemented on all types of geometry.
-It performs better in a stretched tilted spherical geometry than the NMI initialization scheme.
-Technically, the main difference between the NMI scheme and the DFI scheme is that the NMI scheme does spatial filtering (vertical and horizontal) and that the DFI scheme does temporal filtering.
+There are mainly two classes of algorithms to do that:

+- The normal mode initialization (NMI), which is a spatial (vertical and horizontal) filter. - The digital filter initialization (DFI), which is a temporal filter.

+The DFI initialization can be implemented on all types of geometry, and is easier to use on stretched spherical geometry than the NMI initialization.
 The NMI scheme is no longer used and has been removed from the code in 2012.